marlenezw/django-mcp/README.md

 # Django Chat App with MCP Server Integration

-A simple Django web application that mimics ChatGPT's interface with a beautiful light purple theme.
-This app primarily uses LangChain Azure AI (but can be used with OpenAI), and MCP (Model Context Protocol) servers to provide intelligent AI responses with enhanced capabilities.
+A simple Django web application that mimics ChatGPT's interface with a light purple theme.
+This app uses [LangChain Azure AI](https://github.com/langchain-ai/langchain-azure), but can be updated to use any other model, and MCP (Model Context Protocol) servers to provide intelligent AI responses with enhanced capabilities.
+The example from my DjangoCon talk uses the [Hugging Face MCP server](https://huggingface.co/settings/mcp).
+Update the `views.py` file to add your hugingface token.
+Add an `.env` file or update the `settings.py` file to add your Azure AI credtentials.

 ![django-app-image](./images/django-mcp-cover.png)